-Admission is based on applicants’ overall CRC indicated in the table plus preferably a minimum of 24 (minimum 26 for Aerospace) in both mathematics and physics, and completion of the following classes as part of their DEC.
+Admission is based on applicants’ overall CRC indicated in the table plus preferably a minimum of 24 (minimum 26 for Aerospace) in both mathematics and physics (if applicable), and completion of the following classes as part of their DEC.
 Missing courses will be added to the program.

 Engineering students are able to add a minor in another discipline once they have completed at least 21 credits and if they maintain a GPA of 2.70.
 Refer to the Undergraduate Calendar for details.

 Minimum cut-off averages should be used as indicators.
 The actual cut-off for each program will depend on the applicant pool and may vary from the data listed below.
 Grades in Math and Physics (Chemistry, if Physics not offered) should normally meet the minimum cut-offs.
 IB Math and Physics (HL preferred) should be 5 for all programs, except 6 for Aerospace.

 We consider complete applications year round and we give priority to applicants who apply by official deadlines.
 Late applications will be considered if places are still availablefor the fall term only.